-During the past few years, a systematic body of statistics has been built up that connects the rate of change in the price level with rates of change in compensation per man hour, output per man hour, labor costs per unit of output, profits, and other costs per unit of output.
-The data are available quarterly for the private sector as a b Tentative d Rough coincidences include exact coincidences and leads or lags of three months or less.
+During the past few years a systematic body of statistics has been built up that connects the rate of change in the price level with rates of change in compensation per man-hour, output per man-hour, labor costs per unit of output, profits, and other costs per unit of output.
+The data are available quarterly for the private sector as a whole, as well as for certain major elements of the private sector.
+They tell us some things about the cyclical behavior of prices and the factors affecting them that hitherto could be inferred only indirectly, if at all.